-You have a right to South African citizenship, no matter what your parents' status was.
-BUT the proof of the place and date of your birth must be very good.
+You have a right to South African citizenship, regardless of your parents' status.
+But, the proof of the place and date of your birth must be very good.
 Affidavits from other people are not usually considered to be sufficient.

 BORN IN SOUTH AFRICA BETWEEN 1949 AND JUNE 1961